Tax Tips--Car Donations

 Document the Charitable Contribution Deduction.
 For vehicle donations, taxpayers must document the car donation and its fair market value.
 Recordkeeping requirements are comprehensive and vary depending on the amount of the contribution and the total amount of the charitable deduction.
 Publication 526 details requirements for the types of receipts taxpayers must obtain and the forms they must file.

 Contact State Charity and IRS Officials When in Doubt.
 Donors with questions about whether a contribution is deductible should call the IRS at 1-800-829-1040 or for TTY/TDD help, call 1-800-829-4059.
 Donors concerned that contributions are being solicited for fraudulent purposes should contact the appropriate state charity official, who is often located in the state attorney general's office.
-A list of state charity official offices can be found online at the
+A list of state charity official offices can be found online at the National Association of State Charity Officials, and a list of state attorneys general can be found at the National Association of Attorneys General.

 0 Comments: